famchiyaque/Context-Free-Grammar/README.md

 ## Implementation

-In order to test this grammar, the declaritive programming language Prolog, which many consider to be a built in parser with its rule-and-fact-setting ability and which was originally programmed to write natural language applications, will be used to define the production rules of the grammar.
+In order to test this grammar, the declarative programming language Prolog, which many consider to be a built in parser with its rule-and-fact-setting ability and which was originally programmed to write natural language applications, will be used to define the production rules of the grammar in the 'romania.pl' file.

     ```prolog
     s --> np, vp.
     np --> det, n.
     np --> pr.
-    vp --> v.
+    vp --> v, np.
     vp --> tv, np.
     det --> [o].
     det --> [un].